SirYancy/computer-apps-primer/ch5-databases/5-4-tables-2.md

 So open up your copy of _vet.accdb_.
 If you haven't already, complete the [previous tutorial](5-3-tables-1.md).

+If your database file has errors or problems, you can also download an in-progress version for this tutorial [here](res/vet2_start.accdb).

 Now, let's refresh our memories about our database design:

 ![table design](images/5-3-tables-4.png)